Hainanese Chicken and Rice (for instant pot)

 My friend at university, Hsu Lin, wanted to share a favourite recipe.
-It works on the stove top or in the instant pot.
+Over the years I’ve simplified and adapted the recipe for instant pot.

 YIELD